We are available Monday through Friday, 8:10 a.m. to 5:00 p.m. , to meet with you at our location at 214 Park Avenue SW, Suite 101.

 Certificate of Occupancy, Business License and Utility Account

 When all work is complete and the space is ready to open, our team will perform a final inspection.
-A Certificate of Occupancy (or C.O.) is issued and the Zoning and Building Compliance Form you completed earlier is approved.
+A Certificate of Occupancy (CO) is issued and the Zoning and Building Compliance Form you completed earlier is approved.
 You can set up your utility account and obtain your business license right in our office.
 You will need to complete a Business License Application, sign a Utility Service Agreement and pay any required deposits.